 Cheung notes that in addition to helping with hormonal acne, there are several benefits to taking DIM supplements.

-- Clears hormonal acne: Hormonal acne appears primary where your androgen receptors are (chin and jawline), but can occur on the sides of your face and down your neck as well.
+- Clears hormonal acne: Hormonal acne appears primarily on your chin and jawline, but can occur on the sides of your face and down your neck as well.
 Though there's no scientific evidence that DIM supplements fix or cure hormonal acne, Cheung says they can help.
 "Hormonal acne results from an imbalance of estrogens and testosterone.
 DIM and I3C help to maintain this delicate balance, and higher levels of DIM will block androgen pathways to decrease sebum production and acne," she explains.

 - May prevent estrogen cancers: Taken as a supplement, I3C studies are increasingly showing its potential strength in preventing the development of estrogen-enhanced cancers.
 "Since DIM balances estrogen metabolism and receptor activity, and stimulates cellular detoxification, it may help support the prevention of various cancers, including breast, uterine, cervical, and prostate cancers," says Cheung.

 - Helps mitigate estrogen dominance: Cheung notes that estrogen dominance can result from poor liver detoxification or obesity, as fat tissue will metabolize testosterone into estrogen.
 External factors such as birth control, excess meat and dairy, plastics, and other toxins may also contribute to estrogen dominance and resulting symptoms.
 "Too much estrogen can lead to irregular, heavy periods, weight gain, problems sleeping, fatigue, depression or irritability, and a low libido," says Cheung.
 "DIM slows down the conversion of testosterone into estrogen, so you'll have fewer symptoms of estrogen dominance."

 Are There Any Risks/Side Effects?